ocp-power-automation/ocs-upi-kvm/README.md

 To setup crontab automation, you must:

 1. Create *test* user account with sudo authority and login to it
-2.  git clone this project in $HOME and invoke **scripts/helper/set-passwordless-sudo.sh**
+2.  git clone this project in a cronjob specific directory (aka WORKSPACE) and invoke *scripts/helper/set-passwordless-sudo.sh*.

+If you have only one cronjob under this user account, then you can git clone in $HOME.
+Otherwise, you need to create a separate directory for each cronjob and git clone under that directory to invoke set-passwordless-sudo.sh.

+Note multiple cronjobs are only supported for powervs.
+Only one KVM cluster is supported at the server level.

+For each cronjob, you will need to repeat the steps below in its cronjob specific workspace directory.

-3. Place the required files defined by the ocs-upi-kvm project in $HOME
+3. Place the required files defined by the ocs-upi-kvm project in cronjob specific workspace directory
-4. Copy the two cron scripts listed above to $HOME
+4. Copy the two cron scripts listed above to cronjob specific workspace directories
-5. Edit environment variables at the top of *test-cron-ocs.sh*:
+5. Edit environment variables at the top of *test-cron-ocs.sh*: RHID_USERNAME, OCP_VERSION, ...
+6. Customize for loop at bottom of *test-cron-ocs.sh" that controls ocs-ci tests to be invoked

+For more than one cronjob, rename the file *test-cron-ocs.sh*, so that it is unique at the system level and edit **CRONOCS** in *cron-ocs.sh* to identify the new filename (minus the .sh).

 ```
 # For KVM